SleepyMan93/escro-games/README.md

 - As a games developer, I want to be able to search so that I can see if our catalogue is online yet.
 - As the developer, I want a bump (upVote) feature so that I have alphanumeric data about each game.
 - As a user, the ability to check the status of my post and see how successful it was via the upVotes.
-- As a user and games developer, I want to be able to post about games.
+- As a user and games developer, I want to be able to share information about games and find similar games myself.

 # Design Principles